Love the Church

 The fact is that, deeper than blood ties, the spiritual ties between human beings are enormously powerful.
 In reality, my sins effect you, and your acts of love and goodness affect me.
 We will not be saved without each other.
 Jesus and the members of his body are on the cross until all are saved.
 We cannot escape this; we cannot separate ourselves from all the human family, which God desires to bring completely into the Family of the Trinity.

 People recognise the truth, ‘No man is an island’.
 Few however realise that this is not just about the social bond between human beings; it is much more really a spiritual bond.
 Through contemplating the loving Father, the realisation dawns that his grand design is to unite the whole of humanity spiritually as the Trinity is united.
-Do we not assert that in heaven we will know everyone, and be in loving communion for ever?
-Well, that form of eternal living is revealed as redeveloping here and now.
-It is the Communion of Saints.
-It is the Church.

 The earthly economy works by mutual assistance, but that is driven by self-interest.
 The spiritual economy, which is the far deeper project of humanity, also works by mutual assistance, but it is driven by the love of God and others.
 It is an indisputable fact that every one of your right acts, every travail endured for others, every sacrifice made in love, every prayer helps someone else through the economy of the Holy Spirit.
 Here is the real mother-load of gold for the ‘saints’ to mine.
-The engine for digging is contemplation, the process of manufacturing the gold is intercession and sacrifice.
-That is how the Church that jumble of sinners which so shocks us, is gradually transforming people into saints.
+The engine for digging is contemplation, the process of refining the gold is intercession and sacrifice.
+That is how the Church, that jumble of sinners which so shocks us, is gradually transforming people into saints.
 We sinners are already operating as a Communion of Saints.

 The Martyrs of Compiegne

-The martyrs of Compiegne were an instance in which the glory of Jesus was dramatically witnessed in his people.
-Sister Gabriella of the Incarnation writes on the website, Where Peter Is: ‘These Carmelites were 16 nuns of the monastery of Compiegne in France, and when the French Revolution broke out and Catholicism was outlawed, they all vowed to offer their lives for the faith and for France.
-They repeated this vow each day.
-At first, they were allowed to live their religious life, but then they were evicted from their monastery and ordered to take off their religious habit and to cease living as religious.
-They broke up into small groups of 3 or 4 and lived in apartments, keeping in touch with one another and doing their best to live their Carmelite life as best they could.
 They were arrested in June 1794, and a few weeks later, on July 17, they were sent to the guillotine.
 They sang on the way to the scaffold, and each repeated her vows in the hands of the Prioress before she mounted the steps to the guillotine.
 The usually raucous, jeering crowd was totally silent as the nuns died one by one’.
 Even the most degenerate person can recognise one who is full of the love of God.